How did the name los angeles come about?

-The beginnings of the city of Los Angeles The city received the name of The People of the Queen of Los Angeles, which translates as “The City of Our Lady, the Queen of the Angels”, on September 4, 1781.The name comes from Spanish on a river called: The Town of Our Lady of the Angels of Porciúncula.
-Father Francisco Palou described how the first settlers founded the future “city of Our Lady of the Angels” on the banks of the river called Porciúncula.
-The Los Angeles metropolitan area is home to many movie stars and many of the most important rock bands in the history of the United States.
-Crespi named the river “in honor of Our Lady of the Angels of the Portiuncula”, a title derived from an upcoming Franciscan religious celebration.
+The city of Los Angeles has a long and fascinating history.
+It was founded on September 4, 1781, and was given the name The People of the Queen of Los Angeles, which translates as “The City of Our Lady, the Queen of the Angels”.
+This name was derived from a river called The Town of Our Lady of the Angels of Porciúncula, which was named by Father Francisco Palou in honor of an upcoming Franciscan religious celebration.
+The Los Angeles metropolitan area is home to many movie stars and some of the most important rock bands in US history.

 Leave a Comment